SAPhow/SAP.how/_posts/gui-support/2020-02-23-how-to-execute-custom-sql-request.md

 Then press _Execute_ (F8) to send it to the database.

 E.g. query `SELECT COUNT(*) FROM "/SCWM/ORDIM_C" WHERE “LGNUM”='0001'` will
-show how many completed tasks there are in the warehouse number `0001`.
+show how many completed tasks there are in the warehouse number `0001` (SAP EWM).

 This can be useful to create complex reports with joints of multiple tables automatically analyzing data with the certain perspective.
 Result can be